 Don't have a hobby or play a sport, but want one?
 Why not try something new?
 Societies really want you to come and give it a go regardless of whether you're an expert or a first timer.
 You never know you may just find your new favourite thing.

-If you've checked the societies out and not really feeling them why not set up your own?
+You can find a list of what Societies there are here.
+If you've checked them out and aren't really feeling any of them why not set up your own?

 3. Join fresher groups